EvanM1603/VideogameStatsApi/README.md

 Used this video as a reference to help create CRUD functionality - https://youtu.be/RwQVRXEs370?si=s3HEMqBS7Au1krrb

-Used this video to help add Authentication -
+Used this video to help add Authentication - https://youtu.be/0mb-wkkVMbg?si=dmaLMZjuJ5Fnro4o

+Used this video to add unit tests - https://youtu.be/24ytq8JP2jI?si=DI93Fkpx8TiC-uJN&t=1

 ## Tested CRUD: